yahoo/validatar/README.md

   fully qualified classes to plug in>
 ```

-## How to build from source

-You need maven/JDK (1.8.60+ for Nashorn) to build Validatar.

-Run:

-    make jar
+## Contributions

+All contributions, ideas and feedback are welcome!
+To run and build Validatar, you need Maven 3 and JDK (1.8.60+ for Nashorn).
+You can
+use the make commands in the Makefile to run tests and see coverage (need a clover license) etc.

 ## Changelog